- Professor Alexander Edmonds

 - Medical anthropology; plastic surgery and beauty; military cultures; international development; race; visual anthropology; mental health and psychological expertise

-Edmonds has written about his research for news media, including the New York Times series on philosophy, “The Stone.”
-He has been interviewed about his work by BBC Radio 4, the Associated Press, and other media outlets in Europe and the Americas.
+Edmonds has written about his research for news media, including the New York Times series, “The Stone.”
+He has been interviewed about his work by BBC Radio, the Associated Press, and other media outlets in Europe and the Americas.

 2010.
 Pretty Modern: Beauty, Sex and Plastic Surgery in Brazil.
 Durham: Duke University Press.